snrelectronicsblog/Library-and-Third-Party-Softwares/README.md

 # Library-and-Third-Party-Softwares

 This libraries are kept for easy access.
 These are not updated files.
-We highly recomend to download form owner site.
+We highly recommend to download form owner's site.